 JPT of SA, including disaster management organizations, is a unique community which characterizes SA.
 With this in mind, JPT members should take the opportunity of JPTM to promote the project.

 Dr. Kazuya Kaku of JAXA was one of the honorable awardees to commemorate the 10th anniversary of SA because of his remarkably contribution to the setup and building of Sentinel Asia.
 Dr. Kaku has been working for the Sentinel Asia since its establishment.
 Dr. Kaku and his team prepared an implementation plan to realize the development of systems, activation of emergency observation and disaster prevention projects using GIS with step-by-step approach.
 Sentinel Asia has grown remarkably as one of the largest communities for disaster prevention in Asia.
 SA increased the member over 100 and responded to disasters over 300 times.
 In March 2019, Dr. Kaku retires from JAXA.
-He is going to publish his experiences in Sentinel Asia and JAXA as a book.
-We will inform you soon.
+He published his experiences in Sentinel Asia and JAXA as a book .